pbissonho/koin.dart/README.md

 ---

 A pragmatic lightweight dependency injection framework.
 This is a port of [Koin](https://github.com/InsertKoinIO/koin) for Dart projects.
-Can be used with Flutter, console or backend applications.

 Written in pure Dart, using functional resolution only: no code generation, no reflection.